Euclid: Early Release Observations -- The extended stellar component of the IC10 dwarf galaxy: Discussion

 A previous study by \cite{Demers2004} identified RGB stars out to $\sim$\,16\arcmin, while \cite{Tikhonov2009} reported a thick disc with dimensions 14\farcm5$\,\times\,$10\farcm5 (semi-major times semi-minor axis).
 From Suprime-Cam Subaru data, \cite{Sanna2010} detected sizable samples of RGB stars out to radial distances of $18\arcmin$--$23\arcmin$ from the galactic centre and argued, based on predictions for the foreground contamination from Galactic models, that IC\,10 stars may extend as far as $\sim$34\arcmin--$42\arcmin$.
-Using optical and NIR wide-field imaging with MegaCam and the Wide Field Camera at the CFHT and UKIRT telescopes, respectively, \cite{gerbrandt15} traced the old stellar population of IC\,10 out to a radial distance of $\sim$\,20\arcmin.
-However, all these studies achieved shallower surface brightness depths than our current analysis.
-While their CMDs were limited to the upper $\sim$1.5--3 magnitudes of the RGB, our reddening corrected photometry probes down to $H_\sfont{E,0}\gtrsim24$, i.e. $\sim$\,4 magnitudes below the RGB tip.
+Using optical and NIR wide-field imaging with MegaCam and the Wide Field Camera at the Canada France Hawaii Telescope (CFHT) and the United Kingdom Infra-Red Telescope (UKIRT), respectively, \cite{gerbrandt15} traced the old stellar population of IC\,10 out to a radial distance of $\sim$\,20\arcmin.
+However, all these studies achieved shallower surface brightness and point-source depths than our current analysis.
+While their CMDs were limited to the upper $\sim$1.5--3 magnitudes of the RGB, our reddening-corrected photometry probes down to $H_\sfont{E,0}\gtrsim24$, i.e. $\sim$\,4 magnitudes below the RGB tip.
 Indeed, our CMD spatial analysis (see Sect.~\ref{sec:cmd_grad} and Fig.~\ref{fig:cmd_grad}) highlights how critical CMD depth is for detecting low-density stellar components; beyond SMA$\,\gtrsim\,$3.6\,kpc ($\gtrsim$\,16\arcmin), nearly no RGB stars would be seen if we were limited to the top $\sim$\,2\,mag of the RGB.
 Our results demonstrate that IC\,10's stellar component is significantly more extended than previously thought: RGB stars are still detected at the edge of the \Euclid FoV, suggesting the galaxy could extend nearly as far as the enormous $62\arcmin\times80\arcmin$ \ion{H}{i} envelope found by \citet{Huchtmeier1979}.
-Other studies have shown that when traced down to very low surface brightness levels, the stellar component of galaxies can be as extended as the \ion{H}{i} distribution \citep{Bellazzini2014,Annibali2020,Mancera2024}.
+Other studies have shown that when traced down to very low surface brightness levels, the stellar component of galaxies can be as extended as the \ion{H}{i} distribution \citep{Bellazzini2014,okamoto15,Annibali2020,Mancera2024}.